 Will this heater be your main heat source?
-If you own your home, you may want to install a hard-wired system so you can take advantage of the Aurora Heating Discount.
+If you own your home, you may want to install a hard-wired system.
 If you're renting a home, you will be able to take portable heating solutions with you when you move.

 What is the ideal heating temperature?